 Penwith · TR19

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and Edwardian artists' houses.
+In Lamorna, that work is shaped by the place itself — Lamorna is a small wooded valley village leading down to a sheltered cove, AONB-designated, with strong artistic associations through the Newlyn School and Stanhope Forbes, with a building stock that leans toward granite valley cottages and modern carefully detailed AONB replacements.

 - Conservation Area